ianjauslin-rutgers/leapt/README.md

 Run `leapt`.
 This will send the first prompt to GPT, extract the appropriate lean code, have lean compile it, and send the errors back to GPT.

-Several options can be set in the `leapt.conf` file.
+Several options can be set in the `leapt.conf` file, which you can create by copying the `leapt.conf.sample` file.
 To use a different configuration file, use the `-c <config_file>` argument.

 By default, leapt will prompt for confirmation throughout the process, and will allow you to edit the prompts, and the lean code.
 By default, it uses the